 The current project estimates and cash flow include the 1994 ECP, the 2003 Long-Term Plan and other EFA-related elements.
-The most recent schedule includes current project estimates, actual revenues, and expenditures for completing the 1994 ECP, as authorized by the EFA and described in the February 15, 1994 Conceptual Design document.
-Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan dated October 27, 2003, and in subsequent revisions occurring in 2004, 2005, and 2006.
+The most recent schedule includes current project estimates, actual revenues, and expenditures for completing the 1994 ECP, as authorized by the EFA and described in the February 15, 1994, Conceptual Design document.
+Current estimates for implementing the Long-Term Plan reflect projected expenditures presented in the Long-Term Plan, dated October 27, 2003, and subsequent revisions occurring in 2004, 2005, 2006, and 2007.
 Project cost estimates for other EFA-related elements are shown as well.
 This chapter details the most current and five-year forecast project estimates for all EFA-related elements now funded by the dedicated revenue sources (see Sources of Revenue section in this chapter).

-Inception-to-date capital expenditures through FY2006 for the 1994 ECP were \$513.8 million.
-The five-year forecast (FY2007-FY2011) of the remaining 1994 ECP project estimates for capital expenditures are \$1.3 million.
-Beginning in FY2004, operations and maintenance (O&M) estimates for the original 1994 ECP and the probable incremental O&M costs associated with the proposed modifications/enhancements to the various STAs and non-STA project components, are now included as part of the Long-Term Plan.
-STA O&M expenditures for FY2006 totaled \$12.7 million.
+The 1994 ECP capital projects were completed in FY2007 for a total cost of \$514.8 million.
+Beginning in FY2004, operations and maintenance (O&M) estimates for the original 1994 ECP and the probable incremental O&M costs associated with the proposed modifications/ enhancements to the various STAs and non-STA project components, are now included as part of the Long-Term Plan.
+STA O&M expenditures for FY2008 totaled \$12.3 million (unaudited).

-The current schedules reflecting the local share of design, construction, and land acquisition costs for the 1994 ECP are estimated at \$515.1 million.
-When combined with the federal share of \$198.9 million, the total estimated capital cost is \$714.0 million through FY2007.
-The O&M of the 1994 ECP is anticipated to cost \$114.7 million through FY2014.
-Under the old reporting format, the most recent combined total estimated cost of the project is \$824.5 million.
-As mentioned above, all O&M costs are now reflected as part of Long-Term Plan estimates.
-Therefore, the current 1994 ECP capital/O&M project estimate is \$515.1 million (Figure 13-2).
+The local share of the 1994 ECP capital project is \$514.8 million.
+When combined with the federal share of \$198.9 million, the total capital cost associated with the 1994 ECP is \$713.7 million.
+As mentioned above, all O&M costs are now reflected as part of Long-Term Plan estimates (see Figure 13-2).

-The current schedules reflecting the costs for implementing the revised 2003 Long-Term Plan are estimated at approximately \$1.0 billion.
-The estimated construction costs for EFA Acceler8 projects are \$337.5 million along with a projected debt service amount of \$210.0 million.
-The estimated costs for other EFA-related expenditures such as monitoring, research and evaluation efforts are \$131.3 million.
+The current schedules reflecting the costs for implementing the revised Long-Term Plan are estimated at approximately \$713.4 million not including the construction costs for Compartments B and C Expansion and Buildouts or debt service payments.
+The estimated construction costs for Compartments B and C Expansion and Buildouts are \$566.9 million along with a projected debt service amount of \$316.6 million.
+The estimated costs for other EFA-related expenditures such as monitoring, research and evaluation efforts are \$67.1 million.
 When combined with the 1994 ECP, the total current estimated cost of implementing the EFA program is \$2.4 billion (Figure 13-2).
-The Long-Term Plan and cost associated with it is discussed in greater detail in the Everglades Long-Term Plan section.
+The Long-Term Plan and costs associated with it are discussed in greater detail in The Long-Term Plan section of this chapter.

-The five-year forecast (FY2007-FY2011) of revenues by source for the EFA program is \$827.5 million (Figure 13-3).
+The five-year forecast (FY2009-FY2013) of revenues by source for the EFA program is \$965 million (Figure 13-3).
 Through FY2016, the current EFA program estimate of revenues by source is \$2.4 billion.
-The schedules show projected cash balance of zero at the end of FY2016.
-This assumes sufficient anticipated revenues to fund projected and future EFA expenditure needs.
+All revenues generated are expected to be used for Long-Term Plan-related projects by FY2016.
+This projection assumes sufficient revenues to fund projected and future EFA expenditure needs.

-FEDERAL GOVERNMENT TO PROVIDE FUNDING
+FEDERAL GOVERNMENT PROVIDED FUNDING

 The 1996 Water Resources Development Act provides cost-sharing funding for some programs related to Everglades restoration.
-In particular, the EFA authorizes the U.S. Army Corps of Engineers to proceed with STA-1 East/C-51 West (STA-1E/C-51W), C-111 land acquisition, construction and water quality improvement projects, and the Comprehensive Everglades Restoration Plan (see Chapter 7A of this volume).
+In particular, it authorizes the U.S. Army Corps of Engineers to proceed with STA-1 East/C-51 West, and C-111 land acquisition (a non-Everglades Construction Project component), construction, and water quality improvement projects, and the Comprehensive Everglades Restoration Plan (see Chapter 7A of this volume).

-STA 1-E/C-51W is the only ECP project component that is federally funded.
-The federal government is responsible for \$198.9 million of the total estimated cost of \$220.4 million.
-The remaining \$21.5 million represents the local share of the total estimated cost.
+STA 1-East/C-51 West is the only ECP project component that was federally funded.
+The federal government was responsible for \$198.9 million of the total estimated cost of \$220.4 million.
+The remaining \$21.5 million represented the local share of the total estimated cost.

-EVERGLADES LONG-TERM PLAN
+THE LONG-TERM PLAN